July Gardening Calendar NZ

 Gardening Calendar NZ – July

 We’re well into Winter now!
 It’s also reassuring to know we’re past the shortest day, and the days are lengthening.
-Although often the coldest temperatures and the wettest weather occurs in July.
+Although often the coldest temperatures and the heaviest rain occurs in July.
 It’s encouraging to see the spring-flowering bulbs such as Freesias, Daffodil, Jonquils and Hyacinth have their leaves well out of the ground reminding us spring is on the way.
-Winter flowering shrubs such as some Camellias are blooming to brighten up the garden.
+Winter flowering shrubs such as some Camellias and Japonicas are blooming to brighten up the garden.

 General Tasks For July Gardening Calendar NZ